jstrzempko/IDCE30274_Final-Project_PyQGIS/README.md

 ![](images/osgeo4w_setup6.PNG)

 **<p align="center"> Here, you will select the packages to install.
 As you can see in the below screenshot, I have version 3.12.3-1 of QGIS already installed, but can update to 3.16.0-1 by hitting Skip next to the Package name to change the action performed.
 Do this for qgis: QGIS Desktop.
-Don't worry about dependencies right now and ddon’t blindly do a full install of available packages.
+Don't worry about dependencies for now and don’t blindly do a full install of available packages.
 Select Next. </p>**

 ![](images/osgeo4w_setup7.PNG)